Conditioning on posterior samples for flexible frequentist goodness-of-fit testing: Experiments

 where $p = 0$ corresponds to the null hypothesis being true, while $p>0$ corresponds to the alternative.
 As in \citet[Section 6.1.1]{reg_acss}, we use a test statistic based on $k$-means clustering with $k=2$ versus $k=3$; see that paper for more details.

-\paragraph{Can we apply existing aCSS methods?} For this problem, aCSS cannot be applied because the likelihood maximization problem is degenerate (since $\sigma^2_1$ or $\sigma^2_2$ can be arbitrarily close to zero, leading to a likelihood that can approach infinity).
-Instead, \citet{reg_acss} apply reg-aCSS to this problem, placing constraints that bound $\sigma^2_1,\sigma^2_2$ away from zero, but find low power compared to the oracle.
+\emph{Can we apply existing aCSS methods?} For this problem, aCSS cannot be applied because the likelihood maximization problem is degenerate (since $\sigma^2_1$ or $\sigma^2_2$ can be arbitrarily close to zero, leading to a likelihood that can approach infinity).
+Instead, \citet{reg_acss} apply a regularized extension of aCSS (which we will refer to as reg-aCSS) to this problem, placing constraints that bound $\sigma^2_1,\sigma^2_2$ away from zero, but find low power compared to the oracle.
 We will compare aCSS-B against the exact same implementation of aCSS-B as used for this problem in that paper.

-\paragraph{Choice of prior for implementing aCSS-B.} We assume the following prior distributions: $w_1 \sim \textnormal{Beta}(2,2)$, and
+\emph{Choice of prior for implementing aCSS-B.} We assume the following prior distributions: $w_1 \sim \textnormal{Beta}(2,2)$, and

 independently for each $j=1,2$.